ionic-team/stencil/BREAKING_CHANGES.md

 #### `'window'`

-Accessing `window` using `Prop({context: 'window'})` was previously required because of Server-side-rendering requirements, fortunately this is not longer needed, and developers can use global `window` directly.
+Accessing `window` using `Prop({context: 'window'})` was previously required because of Server-side-rendering requirements, fortunately this is no longer needed, and developers can use global `window` directly.

 - `Prop({context: 'window'})` becomes `window`